google/WebFundamentals/src/content/en/updates/posts/2016/03/access-usb-devices-on-the-web.markdown

 - CONTROL transfers, used to send or receive configuration or command parameters to a USB device are handled with `controlTransferIn(setup, length)` and `controlTransferOut(setup, data)`.
-- INTERRUPT transfers, used for small amount of time sensitive data are handled with same methods as BULK transfers with `transferIn(endpointNumber, length)` and `transferOut(endpointNumber, data)`.
+- INTERRUPT transfers, used for a small amount of time sensitive data are handled with the same methods as BULK transfers with `transferIn(endpointNumber, length)` and `transferOut(endpointNumber, data)`.
-- ISOCHRONOUS transfers, used for streams of data, like video and sound are handled with `isochronousTransferIn(endpointNumber, packetLengths)` and `isochronousTransferOut(endpointNumber, data, packetLengths)`.
+- ISOCHRONOUS transfers, used for streams of data like video and sound are handled with `isochronousTransferIn(endpointNumber, packetLengths)` and `isochronousTransferOut(endpointNumber, data, packetLengths)`.
 - BULK transfers, used to transfer a large amount of non-time-sensitive data in